fourdollars/go-playground/fcgi-spawner/README.md

 ## 🐳 Docker Deployment

 This project includes a `Dockerfile` for easy, containerized deployment.
 This method bundles Nginx, Supervisor, and the spawner into a single image.
+The spawner in the Docker image is configured to use socket-based FCGI applications (by providing the `-socketDir` flag).

 #### Step 1: Build the Docker Image
 ```bash